 Each photo will be professionally processed and retouched; as each photo is different there is no specific time to how long it will take per photo- however most shoots take between a week and two weeks before I send them all over to you.
-Obviously if they are finished earlier, I’ll send them as early as possible.
+But I always guarantee your images will be with you no later than the two week mark.
+Of course if they are finished earlier, I’ll send them as early as possible.

 Not a problem!
 Us photographers don’t expect professional models when on a photoshoot: I captivate memories on your special days, as well as try my hardest to give you the photographs you would like.
 Whether it be a Wedding, Portfolio shoot or project- it’s all about the relationship between client and photographer, after a consultation and a phone call, you’ll feel so comfortable around me and how I work- you won’t even notice the camera!

 Instead of having a studio I like to use something I call a “Pop Up Studio”.
 Not being stuck in fixed premises allows me to be a more flexible, agile photographer- tailoring each shoot to your own personal needs and location.
 If a studio setting is needed, and you don’t want me bringing all of my lights and backdrop to your house -I’ll happily source a studio space locally to you and discuss the price with you.
 The studio will be additional expense and will be charged at cost.

 Yes, my books are printed in Italy by Graphistudio.
 The quality is remarkable, and we can create something beautifully printed, together.